 Finally, we engage with management teams and regularly broach key issues with them.
 Capital Group analysts had more than 12,000 face-to-face meetings with companies and key decision makers last year.
 When ESG-related concerns arise, we believe we can affect a company’s behavior simply by the questions we ask in these meetings.
 Companies that are not sufficiently attuned to these issues raise a red flag with us.
 In some cases, we may vote against management policies during proxy season, detailing our reasoning to the company.

-Capital Group overall has 21 in-house governance and proxy associates worldwide, plus a dedicated global ESG investment director in London.
-We exercised our proxy vote 2,600 times in fiscal year 2018.
+Capital Group overall has 21 in-house governance and proxy associates worldwide.
+We exercised our proxy vote 2,500 times in fiscal year 2018.

 Capital Group is a member of several industry organizations, including the International Corporate Governance Network (ICGN) and the Council of Institutional Investors.
 We have been a signatory to the Principles for Responsible Investment since 2010.
-Capital’s vice chairman, Robert W. Lovelace, and ESG Investment Director, Natasha Braginsky Mounier, are members of the Sustainability Accounting Standards Board’s Investor Advisory Group, which comprises leading asset owners and asset managers.
+Capital’s vice chairman, Robert W. Lovelace, is a member of the Sustainability Accounting Standards Board’s Investor Advisory Group, which comprises leading asset owners and asset managers.
 Portfolio Manager Steve Watson is vice chairman of the Asian Corporate Governance Association (ACGA).

 Though corporate governance and the sustainability of business models are among the factors we inherently consider to be key drivers of investment returns, certain clients ask that we go further by applying specific restrictions on investing in the types of securities they find to be inconsistent with their values.
 Given our ability to highly customize portfolios within Capital Group Private Client Services, we are often able to do this.